mobxjs/mobx-utils/README.md

 The resulting map of arrays is read-only. clear(), set(), delete() are not supported and modifying the group arrays will lead to undefined behavior.

+NB: ObservableGroupMap relies on `Symbol`s.
+If you are targeting a platform which doesn't support these natively, you will need to provide a polyfill.

 ### Parameters

 -   `base` **[array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)** The array to sort into groups.